Introduction

 Characteristics of a Seal

-1. Author: “Lord your God” (Yahweh)
+- Author: “Lord your God” (Yahweh)

-2. Position: “the Lord made” (Creator)
+- Position: “the Lord made” (Creator)

 Transgression is Sin

 Sin (transgression) is seen as something serious in the eyes of God, because it is a sign of rebellion and of a heart that is not sanctified to the Lord.
-Unfortunately, today many disregard and become indifferent to the fourth commandment, believing that only “faith” in Jesus would be enough to free them from a conscious transgression.
+Unfortunately, today many disregard and become indifferent to the fourth commandment, believing that only “faith” in Jesus is enough to free them from conscious transgression.
 But the apostle James has already warned us with the following words:

-In other words, there is no point in keeping 9 commandments and breaking one of them, because we will be considered as having broken all the commandments.
+In other words, there is no point in keeping nine commandments and breaking one of them, because we will be considered as having broken all the commandments.
 God has always required complete observance on the part of His people, and we must be faithful in all aspects that we are aware of at the present time.

 Sign of His People

-Exodus 31:13, 17 – “Speak therefore unto the children of Israel, saying, Verily my Sabbaths ye shall keep: for it is a sign between me and you throughout your generations, that ye may know that I am the LORD that sanctify you. … It shall be a sign between me and the children of Israel for ever: for in six days the LORD made heaven and earth, and on the seventh day he rested, and was refreshed.
+Exodus 31:13, 17 – “Speak therefore unto the children of Israel, saying, Verily my Sabbaths ye shall keep: for it is a sign between me and you throughout your generations, that ye may know that I am the LORD that sanctify you. … It shall be a sign between me and the children of Israel for ever: for in six days the LORD made heaven and earth, and on the seventh day he rested, and was refreshed“.

 The Theory of Evolutionism